aogriffiths/relay/relay-specification.md

 4. In Relay publishing updates from a Publisher to a Hub uses the same protocol as distributing updates from a Hub to a Subscriber.
-This is why Topics can be distributed from a Relay Publisher (see [a]) and a Relay Subscriber can be published to (see [b]).
+This is why Topics can be distributed from a Relay Publisher (see [a] above) and a Relay Subscriber can be published to (see [b] above).

 5. The final, and coolest part of it all, is a Relay Hub simply combines the Publisher and the Subscriber capabilities.
-It Subscribes to a Topic and re- publishes or "relays" it.
+It Subscribes to a Topic and re-publishes or "relays" it.
 There is only one exception to this rule, a Relay Hub does not need to host the Topic for discovery, that is left to be the role of the original Publisher alone (However the idea of having a Hub represent a Topic for discovery is likely to be the subject of a Relay extension coming